fetchai/docs-archived/docs/etch-language/states.md

 Assuming the referenced `State` object does not exist on the ledger, attempting to print the value of the second declaration of `State` generates an error - even though a value was set on it previously.

-This is because the data set in `ownerState` has not yet been written to the intermediate cache or ledger storage, so when `contractState` tries to access it, it finds no value and this generates a runtime error.
+This is because the data set in `ownerState` has not yet been written to the intermediate cache or ledger storage, so when `contractState` tries to access it, it finds no value and the `etch` VM generates a runtime error.